The Williams School of Commerce, Economics and Politics

 Michael Anderson Robert E. Sadler, Jr. Professor of Economics

 Professor Anderson joined the Economics Department at Washington and Lee University in 1990, after receiving his Ph.D. from the University of Wisconsin at Madison.
-His primary teaching responsibilities are International Trade, International Finance, and Econometrics.
-He has also taught courses on international poverty and development, and has taught a study-abroad course on the European Monetary Union.
+His primary teaching responsibilities are International Trade and Econometrics.
+He has also taught courses on international finance, international poverty and development, and the the European Monetary Union.

-Professor Anderson is the author of more than 15 published articles, and has given numerous invited presentations to academic and lay audiences.
-His primary area of research is in International Trade.
-Among the papers in this area are examinations of how international borders disrupt markets, the role of ethnic networks in encouraging trade and price convergence, and the role of international trade in domestic labor markets.
+Professor Anderson's primary area of research is in International Trade.
+Among the papers in this area are examinations of how firm-level decisions affect state-level poverty in India, the relationship between firm productivity and quality-upgrading among Indian trading firms, the effect of ethnic networks on international price arbitrage, the way international borders disrupt markets, and the role of international trade in domestic labor markets.
 He has published in a variety of Economics Journals, including the Review of International Economics, The World Economy, and The Canadian Journal of Economics.
+Professor Anderson has spent several years working as a Visiting Scholar at the U.S. International Trade Commission.
 Professor Anderson's work was recognized in 2001 with a major grant from the American Philosophical Society, and in 2012 he was named the Robert E. Sadler Jr. Professor of Economics at Washington and Lee.

 Ph.D. in economics, University of Wisconsin at Madison (1990)

 M.S. in economics, University of Wisconsin at Madison (1985)